Blog

 4. Be clear about consequences and enforce them consistently

-Laying out the consequences is an essential part of community moderation.
+Laying out the consequences is an essential part of effective forum moderation.
 It shows members exactly what will happen if they break the rules.

 Having these processes documented benefits moderators too: it ensures they know how to quickly and easily deal with a variety of disputes.